UCBCFD/MLegS/docs/sample_programs/3d_vortical_flow.md

 /* ------------------------------ END OF INPUT ------------------------------ */
 ```

-The final optional input block enables the bounded spectral vanishing-viscosity
+The final optional input block controls the bounded spectral vanishing-viscosity
 filter used by the vortex example.
 It applies a 2/3 de-alias mask to the
 periodic directions and increases damping only when the modal tail exceeds
 `svv_target`; set the first value to `F` to disable it.
-The vortex example
+The filter is a
+tail-energy safeguard, not a controller that forces a `-5/3` spectrum.
+The
+vortex example removes the mapped far-field (`x=1`) mode after each step and
-also aborts collectively if a non-finite modal value is produced.
+aborts collectively if a non-finite modal value is produced.

 On macOS with Homebrew GNU Fortran, install `gfortran`, `open-mpi`, and
 `cmake`, build the external libraries with `FC=gfortran CC=cc